 My Shrimp Primavera is perfect when you want to make something special, but don’t want to spend a lot of time in the kitchen.
 The first time I made this recipe was a number of years ago, when our son was on a school trip to Italy.
 I wanted to make a nice dinner à deux for my husband and I, but I had a busy day so didn’t want to fuss.
+Since then, it’s become one of my favourite recipes for a quick and easy dinner.

 As I had some raw shrimp in the freezer, I defrosted them earlier in the day so that I could de-vein them and have them ready.
 I also decided to use the fresh leeks I had in my organic vegetable box as well as a nice red pepper, but honestly, I think any colour pepper would be absolutely fine.
 Equally, I think a mild red onion would work in place of the leeks.